 Dan Crescenzo, who joined ORLT in fall 2016, says the outdoors have played a pivotal role in his life —and almost caused him to change his major at the University of Georgia from philosophy to forestry.
 Instead, he signed on part-time with ORLT while completing his Ph.D. and publishing articles on the value of species and ecosystems.
 After graduating, he accepted a full-time position helping to monitor environmental conditions on conservation easements donated to ORLT, creating maps of CEs and compiling statistics about critical resources that ORLT is protecting.
 “As I studied the philosophy behind our relationship with our environment, I longed to be doing something more hands-on than academic writing and teaching,” he says.
 “ORLT has felt like coming home to something I love.
 My passion has always been for protecting the land and for work that puts me into regular contact with it — that is, for putting philosophy into practice.”

-Hadrien graduated from the American University of Paris in 2008 with degrees in both Global Communications and Film Studies.
+Hadrien graduated from the American University of Paris in 2008 with degrees in global communications and film studies.
 Since then he has worked many jobs in the music industry as well as emerging tech.
-However, his interest in and passion for the outdoors led him to ORLT where he began working in February as Stewardship Assistant.
+However, his interest in and passion for the outdoors led him to ORLT where he began working in February 2019 as stewardship assistant.
 He now spends hours walking properties that have conservation easements, completing the annual requirements of existing easements.
-In his free time he enjoys skateboarding, fishing, and hanging out with his dog, JB.
+In his free time he enjoys skateboarding, fishing and hanging out with his partner Melissa and their dog, JB.